Welcome from the Director

 What began as a small fledgling program has evolved over the past three decades to become an integral part of Carnegie Mellon’s College of Engineering and home to over 300 students each year from across the world.
 Our students are provided with a distinctly interdisciplinary learning experience: an advanced, specialized curriculum in information networking and computer systems, complemented by coursework in business, management, and policy.

 An unparalleled student experience is what sets the INI apart from other graduate programs.
-We cultivate an inclusive culture that is welcoming, supportive, and inspiring for our students, faculty, staff and alumni across all program locations: Pittsburgh, Silicon Valley and Kobe, Japan.
+We strive to cultivate a welcoming and inclusive culture for our students, faculty, staff and alumni across our program locations: Pittsburgh and Silicon Valley.
 Our alumni go on to serve high-powered companies, tech start-ups and government agencies, always returning to their home away from home at the INI to recruit, mentor and inspire current students to follow their path to success.

 Our people are our core strength – the fabric of the INI.
 I believe that together we can shape the future.
 Are you with me?

 Barbara Lazarus Professor in Information Networking